MohammadU10/Tech_Store/README.md

 # Django-Personal-Projects-1-
-> My E-Commerce Project developed using Django for an online Tech Store.
+> My E-Commerce personal project developed using Django as an online computer and laptop Store.

 ## **Project Requirements**
 1. Python (v3.12.3)